SAP-archive/teched2020-DEV166/exercises/ex1/README.md

     ![project view](../ex1/images/01_01_0060.png)
     `cds watch` tells you that there’s no model yet that it can serve.
 You add one in the next steps.

+	In general you can keep `cds watch` running in a terminal for the whole exercise.
+There is no need to restart it or try to add a second instance of it (in fact, if you do this, you get an error, described [here](#cdswatcherror)).
+In the follow up chapters you will open a new browser tab to see the results of `cds watch`.
+You can just keep this open and refresh it each time there is a change. `cds watch` notices any file change and makes sure you get the new results after a refresh in the browser.

 ### Add a Data Model to the Project

 In this part we create a data model using the Core Data Services (CDS) format from CAP.